 On different levels in our behaviour and in different stages of the buying process, WOM is a game changer.
 Whether you have knowledge about the product or not, listening to others changes our perception.

 Due to the rising online sphere of WOM, brands no longer have to sit on the sidelines.
-Brands can identify people that deliver powerful WOM about their products and invite them to an exclusive brand ambassador community.
-For more information on what that looks like, click here.
+Brands can identify people that deliver powerful WOM about their products and invite them to an advocate community.